-As a UWI, Mona-WJC student you will therefore experience what it means to be empowered critical thinkers, break-out innovators, transformative leaders, and confident human beings ready to make your mark in a globally competitive world.
+As a UWI, Mona-WJC student you will experience what it means to be a bold, innovative, successful, and empowered critical thinker, transformative leader, and confident human being ready to make your mark in a globally competitive, culturally diverse and digital world.
+After all, the UWI is a world ranked University and you are a global citizen.